Table of Contents

 - Salt spray resistance: 200-500 hours per ASTM B117

-- Excellent corrosion protection throuxh sacrificial mechanism
+- Excellent corrosion protection through sacrificial mechanism

-- Cost-effective compared to other platinxs
+- Cost-effective compared to other platings

 - Well-established industrial process